 Working of the Electric Motor

-To understand the working of a DC motor, let us study a simple motor with a single coil.
+To understand how a DC motor works, let us first study a simple motor with a single coil.

-Initially, let us assume that side AB is near the north pole, and side CD is near the south pole.
+Initially, assume that side AB is near the north pole, while side CD is near the south pole.

 a.
-When the switch is turned on, current flows from the positive of the battery to the coil through the left brush and split ring R1, and returns to the negative through R2 and the right brush.
+When the switch is turned on, current flows from the positive terminal of the battery to the coil through the left brush and split ring R1.
+It then returns to the negative terminal through R2 and the right brush.

 b.
-Current flows from A to B, and from C to D. The conductor experiences a force causing it to move.
-From Fleming’s left-hand rule, we can see that the direction of movement of side AB is downwards.
+Current flows from A to B and from C to D, causing the conductor to experience a force that makes it move.
+According to Fleming’s left-hand rule, the direction of movement for side AB is downward.

 c.
-Similarly, in the side CD, the direction of movement is upwards.
-Since both sides of the coil move in the opposite direction, the entire coil rotates in the anti-clockwise direction.
+Similarly, for side CD, the direction of movement is upward.
+Since the sides of the coil move in opposite directions, the entire coil rotates in an anti-clockwise direction.

 d.
-After half rotation, the side CD is near the north pole and side AB is near the south pole.
-Note that the split rings also rotate along with the coils.
-Due to the split rings, the direction of the current inside the coil does not change.
-Therefore, the current now flows from D to C, and from B to A.
+After half a rotation, side CD is near the north pole, and side AB is near the south pole.
+The split rings also rotate with the coil, ensuring that the direction of current inside the coil remains unchanged.
+As a result, current now flows from D to C and from B to A.

 e.
-The direction of force experienced by both sides is still the same and the coil rotates in the anti-clockwise direction.
-For every half turn, the direction of the current reverses inside the coil, making the entire coil rotate only in one direction.
-This continues and the coil rotates continuously.
+The direction of force on both sides remains the same, so the coil continues rotating in the anti-clockwise direction.
+With each half turn, the current inside the coil reverses, ensuring the coil keeps rotating in a single direction.
+This cycle continues, causing the coil to rotate continuously.

 Parts of an Electric Motor

-In a regular motor, there are many coils, called the armature.
-The coils of the armature are wound over a core made of magnetic material.
-Each end of a coil is connected to a split ring.
-The set of split rings is called the commutator.
+A regular motor consists of multiple coils, known as the armature, which are wound over a core made of magnetic material.
+Each coil’s ends are connected to split rings.
+The set of these split rings is referred to as the commutator.

 Types of DC Motors and their Applications